dmnkfr/dmnkfr.github.io/content/publications.md

 2. 2011: Academic excellence award of the University of Salzburg, 750 €

 ### Invited Talks
-1. __Freunberger, D.__ (postponed).
-To be announced.
-Talk will be presented at the “Higher Seminar Series” at the Centre for Research on Bilingualism, Stockholm University, Stockholm, Sweden.
+1. __Freunberger, D.__ (2022).
+Same Same but Different: Why individual Differences in L2 Research Matter.
+Talk presented at the “Higher Seminar in Bilingualism” at the Centre for Research on Bilingualism, Stockholm University, Stockholm, Sweden, May 31st, 2022.

 2. __Freunberger, D.__ (2016).
 Wie Wörter Wellen werden.
 (How words become waves).
 Talk presented at the “52.
 Jahrestagung des Instituts für deutsche Sprache”, Congress Center Rosengarten Mannheim, Mannheim, Germany, March 9th, 2016.